UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 The board object `name` is not the same as the `name` key in the [stripboard objects](#stripboard-objects).
 The board objects `name` should merely describe the individual board's intended purpose.
 If you're just including a stripboard and a boneyard, it is best practice to name your boards 'stripboard' and 'boneyard'.
 Additional boards could be called 'second unit', etc., at your discretion.

-The order of the `breakdownIds` is the order of the breakdowns in this stripboard, so ensure that you are storing the IDs in the intended order.
+Important: the order of the `breakdownIds` is the order of the breakdowns in this stripboard, so ensure that you are storing the IDs in the intended order.

 The length of the combined arrays of the `breakdownIds` across all boards within a stripboard object must be equal to the total number of breakdown objects in `breakdowns`.
 For example, say you have two boards -- 'stripboard' which has 75 IDs and 'boneyard' which has 25 IDs -- you must have a total of 100 breakdown objects in your `breakdowns` array.
 [Breakdown objects](#breakdown-objects) that are not referenced in a `boards.breakdownIds` array will be ignored.